thejohncotton/code-sensei/cli-crash-course.md

 Where git push is the command, and origin is the remote (that url we pasted in) and master is the branch (a little beyond the scope of this workshop).

+You may be prompted for your username and password.
+Enter those to continue.

 Head back over to [github](https://github.com) and refresh your repository.

 *Voila*

-Your code is now connected!
+Your code is now connected to the cloud!